chuckan13/newton-app-maven/README.md

 chmod 755 mvnw
 ```

-Use the following command to run the test server:
+Use the following command to run the test server (takes ~1 minute):

 ```bash
 ./mvnw spring-boot:run